frictionlessdata/schema-collaboration/docker/README.md

 $ python3 manage.py checks --deploy
 ```

+Provides Django warnings relevant only when deploying for production.

-### `SECRET_KEY` (Django, optional, production)
+### `SECRET_KEY` (Django, production)
-If not provided it's generated every time that the container starts.
+If not provided the secret key is generated every time that the container starts.
 Sessions, cookies, etc. will expire on every container run.

 To generate it you could do on a Linux system:
 ```